cnatsirt/e-invoicing-hackathon/track1-plan.md

 ## The 5-Minute Pitch Flow

 1. *"Belgian SMEs face fines for non-compliant invoicing.
-Compliance tools are built for accountants, not business owners."*
+Compliance tools are built for accountants, not business owners with a phone."*
 2. Live demo: type or photo → agent confirms fields → PEPPOL invoice transmitted → Stripe payment link sent
-3. Show journal entries logged automatically
+3. Show journal entries logged automatically — *"deterministic code does the accounting, the AI never touches a euro amount."*
 4. *"The accountant just signs.
 Everything else is handled."*
 5. Show the Stripe receipt from the cash flag invoice we sent during the day.
+5. Show the Stripe receipt if paid during the day, and the cash flag earned for a real compliant invoice.
+6. (If inbound stretch landed) *"...and it works both ways"* — supplier invoice arrives, books itself, ledger stays balanced.

 ---